HeRCLab/wavegen/README.md

 On Ubuntu 20.04: `sudo apt insttall help2man ronn golang-go`

 Run `./build_release.sh`, you must have permission to run commands with `sudo`.
-This will generate a generic binary tarball, as well as a Debian source package.
+This will generate a generic binary tarball, as well as a Debian binary package package.

 ## Usage